Last updated on September 12th, 2023 at 01:40 am

 If you’ve been researching mental health care options, you may have seen references to behavioral health services but might be unsure of what it is.
-While behavioral health and mental health are related, the treatment methods aren’t the same.
+While behavioral health and mental health are related, they tend to refer to slightly different aspects of a person’s health and the treatment methods can be different.

 Understanding the differences between behavioral and mental health treatments can help you find the right care for your situation.

 The term “behavioral health” originated just a few decades ago, but the meaning has changed over time.
 There are some differences between mental and behavioral health, although they are often used as synonyms.

 Mental health is a state of wellbeing in which an individual can cope with stress and be a productive member of the community.
 Your biology, habits, and psychological condition all impact and are impacted by your mental health.